hashgraph/hedera-services/hedera-node/POSTGRESQL_SETUP_GUIDE.md

 --env PGDATA=/var/lib/postgresql/data/pgdata ^
 postgres:10.9-alpine
 ```
+Notes:
+1. The version of PostgresSQL that is currently used: **postgres:10.9-alpine**
-Note: On Windows, you may be asked to authorize the drive sharing as shown below.
+2. On Windows, you may be asked to authorize the drive sharing as shown below.
 Press the “Share It” button to allow access.

 ### Copy the [PostgreSQL Configuration file](postgresql.conf) into the appropriate folder
 ```